A Small Town in Texas

 A Small Town in Texas is a 1976 action film directed by Jack Starrett and starring Bo Hopkins, Susan George, and Timothy Bottoms.
-It was filmed in Lockhart, Texas.
+It was filmed in Wimberley, Texas and Lockhart, Texas.

 Plot

 After serving a five-year prison sentence for marijuana possession, Daniel "Poke" Jackson returns to his hometown in Texas where he is greeted by the man who convicted him, Sheriff Duke Calley.
 Poke assures Duke that he will soon be leaving to go to California, but Duke warns Poke that he is under close watch.
-Poke calls his old girlfriend Mary Lee Carter and arranges a meeting to see their son Kevin, whom he was never met.
+Poke calls his old girlfriend Mary Lee Carter and arranges a meeting to see their son Kevin, whom he has never met.
 Duke warns him off and Poke discovers that Duke and Mary Lee are now sleeping together.
 However, Poke visits her anyway to confront her and the two end up making love.

 Later, Duke arrives at the mansion of county political boss C.J.
 Crane and is assigned to guard congressman-elect Jesus Mendez, who is scheduled to speak at a barbecue.
 After Mendez delivers the speech, he is shot and killed by a man in a police uniform.
 Poke watches as Duke kills the assassin, extracts an envelope and hides it in a trashcan.
 Duke later returns and retrieves the envelope but finds it empty, and concludes that only Poke could have witnessed the incident and taken the contents.
 An alert goes out to arrest Poke for marijuana possession.
 Meanwhile, Poke shows his friend and auto mechanic Boogie the $25,000 he found in the envelope.
 When Duke's deputy Lenny arrives at the garage looking for Poke, Boogie stalls him long enough for Poke to escape on a motorcycle, initiating a police chase.
 When two deputies are killed in the chase, Poke becomes wanted for murder.